Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: Homological stability for Hurwitz spaces

-\begin{proof} The operator $U$, considered as a class in $H_0(\Hur_{G,\deg U}^c)$, is fixed by the action of $G$ (at least if $U$ is chosen as in Lemma~\ref{le:rurfinite}.)
-It then follows from the $G$-equivariance of the gluing maps that the isomorphism in \ref{th:stability} is an isomorphism of $k[G]$-modules, and the corollary follows immediately by taking $G$-invariants on both sides. \end{proof}
+The operator $U$, considered as a class in $H_0(\Hur_{G,\deg U}^c)$, is fixed by the action of $G$ (at least if $U$ is chosen as in Lemma~\ref{le:rurfinite}).
+It then follows from the $G$-equivariance of the gluing maps that the isomorphism in Theorem \ref{th:stability} is one of $k[G]$-modules.
+Taking $G$-coinvariants on both sides yields the desired isomorphism.